Foreigners could suffer under new building restrictions

 Swiss politicians and investors are at loggerheads over government plans to tighten the laws on non-EU citizens buying property.
 (SRF/swissinfo.chexternal link)

 Under the proposed reform of the ‘Lex Koller’ law, people living outside the European Union or the European Free Trade Association (EFTA) may have to get a permit before they can buy property in Switzerland.
-Some restrictions already existexternal link, but the reform would further tighten the terms under which property may be acquired by foreigners.
+Some restrictions already exist, but the reform would further tighten the terms under which property may be acquired by foreigners.

 The justice ministry says the changes would close loopholes in the current legislation external linkand reduce the administrative burden for the local authorities.